dhruvmsheth/Gelare/models/README.md

 That's it!
 It generates a `(.blob)` file in one of the zip files in your folder.
 Replace that `(.blob)` file with the default `(.blob)` model in the python script to use a custom EdgeImpulse FOMO trained model for object detection.

+The pretrained models that are currently available in the repository are:
+- Face Detection Model (both .blob and .tflite)
+- Gesture Recognition Model (.blob, .tflite and .eim)
+- Fruit Top-Down detection Model (.blob and .tflite)

+We plan to support a (.eim) model python script for running Face detection on Raspberry Pi in the future but currently due to low frame rate, we are limiting it solely to Gesture Recognition.